 If the cause of neuropathy is diabetes, improving and maintaining good blood glucose control is the first line of therapy.
 Ensuring good blood circulation to the extremities is important too, since blood carries needed oxygen and nutrients to the nerves and skin.
 Poor blood circulation to the extremities contributes to the slow healing of wounds.

 What can I expect at my first appointment at the Neighborhood Neuropathy Center?
-All patients start with a 45 – 60 minute comprehensive examination and assessment: The examination and assessment by our Physical Therapist includes the following testing: neurological, orthopedic, muscle strength, range of motion, gait and balance, blood pressure, blood O2 levels, and more.
-We then complete the Toronto Neuropathy Screening along with (SWM) monofilament test and (VPT) vibration perception threshold test.
-By performing this combination of tests we now have an objective baseline to compare future results against.
+All patients begin with a complimentary consultation to review their specific situation and past history.
+If the patient decides to move forward with an exam, the examination and assessment will include vital signs, Toronto Neuropathy Screening along with (SWM) monofilament test and (VPT) vibration perception threshold test.
+All testing is painless and non-invasive.
+By performing this combination of tests we then have an objective baseline to compare future results.

 Next comes the ROF - Report of Findings: You will meet with our nurses to review the findings from all of our exams and testing, and get your questions and concerns answered.
 We then make recommendations for treatment of your peripheral neuropathy symptoms, which include a combination of therapies.
 During the exams, we typically find about 20% of patients have permanent nerve damage or untreatable conditions, and are not candidates for our treatments.
 To them we say "We are very sorry, we can't help you.
 Your nerves are just too far-gone to try to bring back'".
 For the rest we recommend that care start immediately as time is critical.
 The longer you wait the worse your neuropathy can get.
 Remember, neuropathy will not go away on it’s own.